 - The application blocking and waiting for GPU activity to complete, for example, by waiting on a query object result which is not yet available.
 Waiting on an unavailable query object result can cause one or more of the hardware queues to drain and run out of work to process. - The application using conservative Vulkan pipeline barriers.
-For example, submitting using a stage_top_of_pipe destination when a stage_fragment_shader destination would have been sufficient. - The application submitting rendering workloads that have data dependencies across the queues which prevent parallel execution.
-For example, if no non-dependent work is available, a fragment-compute-fragment data flow might mean no processing occurs in the fragment queue while the compute shader is running.
+For example, submitting using a stage_top_of_pipe destination when a stage_fragment_shader destination would have been sufficient. - The application submitting rendering workloads that have data dependencies across the queues which prevent parallel processing.
+For example, if only dependent work is available, a fragmentcompute-fragment data flow might mean no processing occurs in the fragment queue while the compute shader is running.

 Mobile systems improve energy efficiency by using Dynamic Voltage and Frequency Scaling (DVFS) to reduce voltage and clock frequency for light workloads.
 When seeing a workload with high percentage utilization, check the GPU active cycles counter to confirm the frequency.
-If the workload is light, a highly utilized GPU can run at a low clock frequency.
+A highly utilized GPU might look like a problem, but it can be caused by a light workload running at a low clock frequency.